caleb531/open-conference-url/README.md

 brew install ical-buddy
 ```

+After you have installed icalBuddy, *make sure* you check the box in the
+workflow configuration to fully enable the integriation.

 ### Time System

 Whether 12-hour or 12-hour time are used for the displayed event start times.